COLUMBUS, Ohio — The week ending with Jan. 16, 2021 saw more than 42,000 jobless claims filed in Ohio.

-More than 1.4 million people filed unemployment claims in the past 16 weeks.
+More than 2.1 million claims have been filed in Ohio in the past 44 weeks.

-The numbers announced Thursday pushed total unemployment claims during the coronavirus pandemic to 1,464,290 which is more than the total number of claims over the past three years.
+The numbers announced Thursday pushed total unemployment claims during the coronavirus pandemic to 2,178,138 which is more than the total number of claims over the past five years.

 ODJFS released the following statement, information, and resources: